-- Provide a Business Loan Program and a Storefront Improvement Program for new, emerging or expanding small businesses that create or retain jobs for low-and moderate-income workers, address building code violations, handicapped access, and/or leverage private investment. - Offer technical assistance, training, design guidance, location service, and referrals for owners of microenterprises or businesses that create or retain jobs for low-and moderate-income workers.
+• Provide a Business Loan Program and a Storefront Improvement Program for new, emerging or expanding small businesses that create or retain jobs for low-and moderate-income workers, address building code violations, handicapped access, and/or leverage private investment.

+• Offer technical assistance, training, design guidance, location service, and referrals for owners of microenterprises or businesses that create or retain jobs for low-and moderate-income workers.
 Provide program delivery for the business loan program, oversight of the Salem Redevelopment Authority, and funding for the Salem Main Streets and other economic development programs

 Need: Support community development needs by targeting resources to support the social service needs of low-to moderate-income households and special needs populations through anti-poverty, self-sufficiency, quality of life, enrichment and instruction programs, including programs for immigrants, non-English speaking residents, youth and seniors, homeless individuals and families, as well as specialized education programs for adults.
+Goal: Provide grants to nonprofit agencies for social services programs such as

-Goal: Provide grants to nonprofit agencies for social services programs such as homelessness and foreclosure prevention, housing education, food distribution, homeless services, job training, senior transportation, childcare, crime prevention, immigrant services (cultural orientation and acclimation), ESL and citizenship education, youth activities, senior services, adult education (financial literacy, computer training, etc.), and substance abuse prevention, and other programs that advance self-sufficiency, reduce household financial burdens, or improve the quality of life, as well as other special services (legal assistance, program navigation).
+Goal: Provide grants to honprofit agencies for social services programs such as homelessness and foreclosure prevention, housing education, food distribution, homeless services, job training, senior transportation, childcare, crime prevention, immigrant services (cultural orientation and acclimation), ESL and citizenship education, youth activities, senior services, adult education (financial literacy, computer training, etc.), and substance abuse prevention, and other programs that advance self-sufficiency, reduce household financial burdens, or improve the quality of life, as well as other special services (legal assistance, program navigation).
 Also support programs that provide supplemental education and/or engagement programs to increase public school students' academic achievement.

-Need: Focus neighborhood improvements on activities that are located in low-to moderate-income areas and/or benefit people with disabilities area and/or benefit people with disabilities
+Need: Focus neighborhood improvements on activities that are located in low-to moderateincome areas and/or benefit people with disabilities